Updated 17 December 2020

-British Canoeing has issued new guidelines to support the immediate return of canoe polo.
+British Canoeing has updated guidelines to support the resumption of canoe polofirst issued in July 2020

-The guidelines for a return to canoe polo have been confirmed with the Department of Digital, Culture, Media and Sport and in line with the return to recreational team sport framework issued by the government earlier this month.
+The guidelines for a return to canoe polo have been confirmed with the Department of Digital, Culture, Media and Sport and in line with the return to recreational team sport framework issued by the government in the summer.

 The guidelines relate only to England, as policy and guidance in Scotland, Wales and Northern Ireland is subject to the devolved governments and their respective national governing bodies.

 Steve Watts, Chair of British Canoe Polo said:

 "I’m excited to see the return of competitive polo with a few understandable restrictions in place which will eventually be lifted.
 I understand that everyone may not want to start competitive polo just yet so a reminder to clubs and players please respect an individual's decision.

 “The document has taken a great deal of effort to put together and the guidelines will hopefully assist in helping you and your facility providers get you back on the water playing games as safely as possible."

 The purpose of the guidelines issued is to provide the necessary mitigations in order to enable the return of competitive and recreational canoe polo, as part of the easing of social restrictions.

 These mitigations will allow for canoe polo to take place whilst maintaining appropriate compliance with social distancing and permitted group sizes.

 When clubs decide to return, they must carry out a risk assessment, alongside recording the procedures and checks put in place.